Natural, nutritious meals and treats for dogs

 Once signed up, David wanted to set up their Dash in a way that made the most sense to the business - so colleagues would be able to find the assets they needed, quickly.

 “I tried to think of it from the end users’ point of view.
 How would they want to find something?
 A key way the business wanted to search for content was through ingredients and recipe names.
-So we built attributes which let users bring up product images by the ingredients they contain - like turkey, lamb or broccoli to name a few.”
+So we built custom fields which let users bring up product images by the ingredients they contain - like turkey, lamb or broccoli to name a few.”

 This is one of David’s favourite features about Dash: